Frameworks & Regulations

 - Data minimization: Store only necessary data.

-- Storage limitation: Store data only for as long as needed.
+- Storage limitation: Store only as long as needed.

 - Integrity and Confidentiality: Process data securely.